 What You Take With You: Wildfire, Family and the Road Home is an eye-witness account of the wildfire, the evacuation of an entire city, and what insurance companies call a “total loss” event.
 It’s also about the physical and emotional artifacts we carry with us in times of crisis and the meaning they attain, bringing past and present together to reintegrate our sense of self.
 It is also a rumination on marriage and the shared commitment to face what the future brings.

-What You Take With You: Wildfire, Family and the Road Home is available on Amazon in paperback and Kindle editions.
+What You Take With You: Wildfire, Family and the Road Home is available on Amazon in paperback and Kindle editions and available at Indigo in paperback and Kobo editions.

 “Therese Greenwood’s gripping account of the Fort McMurray wildfire evacuation, the largest and most devastating in Canadian history, is told in the deceptively relaxed manner that often masks true tragedy.
 You’ll read this book with a mounting sense of panic.
 You’ll look around your own house, imagining flames licking at your doors.
 You have two minutes: what would you save?”